neffercarrillo/security-plus/notes/README.md

 - insurance. purchase a policy to mitigate financial losses.
 - network segmentation. diving a network into smaller parts.
 - compensating controls. alternative security measures. used when standard controls are not feasible.
 - granting exceptions and exemptions.
 (Exceptions) temporary relaxes security controls.
-(Exemption) permantently waives controls for a specific reason.
+(Exemption) permanently waives controls for a specific reason.

 ### Validating Vulnerability Remediation